MaraSchulze/libft2023/README.md

 libft is a 42School project which creates a first C library with convenience functions.
 Some are reprogrammed libc functions, some our own convenience functions, some linked list functions.
+The project description is in the pdf.

 This project was written for and compiled on a Mac.
 Make with make bonus for all functions, that yields a libft.a.